Dr. Sarah Cimperman, ND

 Natural moisturizers may prevent moisture loss, but they don’t add moisture to skin.
 Because skin has a waterproof outer layer, hydration has to happen from the inside.
 It depends on water balance inside the body and if you’re not drinking enough water, your whole body will be dehydrated, skin included.
 Unless you have kidney disease, a good goal is to drink the number of ounces equal to half your body weight in pounds, which means that a 150-pound person should drink about 75 ounces of water daily.

 You can substitute bone broth for a portion of your daily water intake.
 The nutrients in bone broth are particularly well absorbed and they support the growth and repair of connective tissues in the skin.
-Bone broth is rich source of collagen, one of the essential proteins that provides skin with structure, strength, and building blocks for repair and regeneration.
+Bone broth is a rich source of collagen, one of the essential proteins that provides skin with structure, strength, and building blocks for repair and regeneration.
 You can find my recipe for Bone Broth here.

-According to the Environmental Working Group, the average woman uses twelve products containing 168 unique ingredients every day, while the average man uses six products daily with 85 unique ingredients, and most of them have not been tested for safety.
+According to the Environmental Working Group, the average woman uses 12 products containing 168 unique ingredients every day, while the average man uses 6 products daily with 85 unique ingredients, and most of them have not been tested for safety.
 Minimize your exposure to harmful chemicals by streamlining your personal care routine.
 Start by rounding up all of the personal products in your home.
 Throw away the ones that you don’t use and any that have expired.
 Research the rest using the Skin Deep Cosmetics Safety Database from the Environmental Working Group.
 You can search by product, ingredient, or company to read safety reviews and find better choices if necessary for items like soap, shampoo, makeup, toothpaste, deodorant, bubble bath, hair styling products, and baby products.
-For sunscreen, use EWG’s Guide to Sunscreens to find effective products that are free of harmful chemicals.)
+For sunscreen, use EWG’s Guide to Sunscreens to find effective products that are free of harmful chemicals.

 Chemicals in our environment interact with our skin and sometimes they’re absorbed into our bodies.
 The Environmental Working Group, in partnership with laboratories around the world, has found 493 different chemicals in people of all ages and 232 in the cord blood of newborn infants.
 Already at birth, babies’ bodies contain mercury, multiple pesticides, more than a dozen different flame retardants, and air pollutants from fossil fuels, plastic production, and coal-fired power plants.